We've independently reviewed this article to make sure it's as accurate as we can make it.

 That being said, when considering the price of either patio heater, you should always take into account the associated expenses that come with each technology.
 While propane heaters will need you to replace their canisters regularly, infrared ones will only require you to pay the utilities.

 And while running an infrared model might seem like the cheaper alternative, think again.
 This may vary depending on where you live, but usually, electricity is more expensive than propane gas per unit.

 This means that you’ll end up paying more money every month to use an infrared heater, than you would for a propane one.

-On the other hand, propane heaters require more maintenance, and are less forgiving of neglect, which means you’ll have to pay more money on repairs and labor, than you would for an infrared alternative.
+On the other hand, propane heaters require more maintenance and are less forgiving of neglect, which means you’ll have to pay more money for repairs and labor, than you would for an infrared alternative.

 You’ll be happy to know that, in this area, both models shine.

 As long as you buy your patio heater from a reputable vendor, you should not experience any problems.
 Both propane and infrared patio heaters have been designed to last for a very long time and provide you with continuous heating.